logos-co/nomos-specs/carnot/spec.md

 A critical piece in the protocol, these are the different kind of messages used by participants during the protocol execution.
 * `Block`: propose a new block
 * `Vote`: vote for a block proposal
-* `NewView`: propose to jump to a new view after a proposal for the current one was not received before a configurable timeout.
+* `TimeoutMsg`: propose to jump to a new (next) view after a proposal for the current one was not received before a configurable timeout.

 ### Block